-The current members of the Compensation and Benefits Committee are E. Virgil Conway (Chair), Thomas J. Donohue, Archie W. Dunham, Steven R. Rogel and Richard D. Simmons.
+The current members of the Compensation and Benefits Committee are Thomas J. Donohue (Chair), Archie W. Dunham, Spencer F. Eccles and Steven R. Rogel.

-The Committee reviews and makes recommendations to the Board of Directors with respect to employee salaries exceeding an amount set by the By-Laws which cannot be exceeded without Board or Executive Committee approval.
-The Committee administers the Company's executive incentive plans and determines for senior executives the amounts of, and the individuals to whom, awards shall be made thereunder.
+The Committee reviews and makes recommendations to the Board of Directors with respect to employee salaries at the level set by the By-Laws which cannot be exceeded without Board or Executive Committee approval.
+The Committee oversees the Company's executive incentive plans and determines for senior executives the amounts of, and the individuals to whom, awards shall be made thereunder.
 The Committee is responsible for reviewing and recommending to the Board all the material amendments to the Company's pension, thrift and employee stock ownership plans.
 The Committee also periodically reviews the Company's vacation, life insurance and medical and dental benefit plans and the matching gifts program to ensure that these benefit plans remain competitive.
-See pages 23 through 27 for the Committee's report on 2001 compensation and stock ownership programs.
-The Committee met five times in 2001.
+See pages 23 through 27 for the Committee's report on 2002 compensation and stock ownership programs.
+The Committee met five times in 2002.